-*One female cat/dog may travel with her un-weaned litter if the litter is a minimum of 10 weeks old to 6 months of age.
+- One female cat/dog may travel with her un-weaned litter if the litter is between 10 weeks to 6 months of age

-*There is no limit on the number of animals in the litter.
+- No limit on the number of animals in the litter

-Exception: 2 pets of the same breed and size between the age of 10 weeks and 6 months may be allowed to travel in 1 kennel, providing they are small enough to fit into one kennel and are compatible.
-They will be charged as 1 pet.
+- 2 pets of the same breed and size between the age of 10 weeks and 6 months may be allowed to travel in 1 kennel as long as they are small enough to fit into a single kennel and are compatible – they will be charged as 1 pet

 - Hong Kong